Updated March 2026 | By Jake Mercer, ToolShed Tested

 Best for: Rough holes in wood for running pipes and wires

-The flat, paddle-like shape bores large holes (up to 1-1/2″) quickly.
-Holes aren’t as clean as those from brad-point or Forstner bits, but they’re fast and cheap.
-Great for electrical and plumbing rough-in work.
+The flat, paddle-like shape bores large holes (up to 1-1/2") quickly.
+Holes aren't as clean as those from brad-point or Forstner bits, but they're fast and cheap.
+Great for electrical and plumbing rough-in work where the hole will be hidden by a wall plate anyway.
+The center point self-positions, and the flat cutting edges do the bulk material removal quickly and aggressively.

 Best for: Sheet metal, electrical panels, thin plastic